 Night fell.
 Terrified Jews came running to the shop manager and begged him to be merciful and take them into the shop.
 Some also came who had been hiding all day long with Poles but could not stay there any longer because their lives were not safe.
 They had simply been driven out by their Polish saviors who had taken in Jews, promising to hide them, but now threatened to murder them unless they cleared away at top speed.

 None of us in the shop closed our eyes all night long.
 Ghosts were hovering in front of our eyes and gave us no rest.
 All of us were wondering whether we would live to see vengeance taken on the enemy or whether the same fate would befall us next day.

-Thursday, 10.11.1942, 1st.
-Kislev 5703: The Poles Stempion and Janek, who held the shops of Samuel Goldfarb and Itche Mandelsuess, informed the German Gendarmes that behind their shops was a bunker where several Jews were hiding.
-A group of gendarmes arrived at once, and with the help of the Polish Police they opened the bunker and took 26 Jews out.
+Tuesday, November 10, 1942: The Poles Stempien and Janek, who held the shops of Szmul Goldfarb and Icek Mandelzys, informed the German gendarmes that behind their shops was a bunker where several Jews were hiding.
+A group of gendarmes arrived at once, and with the help of the Polish Police they opened the bunker and took out 26 Jews.
 All of them were led to the cemetery where they were shot.
-The Jews of Amler's Company, who were then working in the Krakowski street, saw these unhappy people going on their last journey.
-One of the workers, Mendel Lifshitz, recognised his wife Reisel, his son Zecharia and his daughter Feigele in the group.
-He could only accompany them with his eyes and with blood welling from his heart, as his dearest and nearest went to their eternal rest.
+The Jews of Ömler's Company, who were then working on Krakowska Street, saw these unhappy people going on their last journey.
+One of the workers, Mendel Lipszyc, recognised his wife, Rajza, and his son Zacharia in the group.
+His younger children, Fajga, Abram Icek, and Izrael Dawid managed to escape.
+Zacharia had hidden but was caught.
+Mendel could only accompany them with his eyes and with blood welling from his heart as his dearest and nearest went to their eternal rest.